Table of Contents

 All told we did 9.4 km return in just over three hours.
 Dogs are allowed on a leash.

-Finding the trailhead to the Evan Thomas waterfalls
+Trailhead for the Evan Thomas waterfalls

 Take Highway 40 S from the Trans-Canada Highway.
 Continue past the turnoff to the Nakiska Ski Resort for 6.4 kilometres.
 Turn left (east) into the signed Evan Thomas Day Use Area.
 There is quite a bit of parking and toilets.